koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Let's move on #2.
-The first part is an optional interfaces related to persistence.
+The first part includes optional interfaces related to persistence.
 If you'd like to impelement your custom renderer as persistence, you have to implement these interfaces.
 The persistence mode is a mode to treat the instances as immutable.